ArduPilot/ardupilot_wiki/dev/source/docs/using-linux-trace-toolkit-ng-lttng-to-trace-ardupilot-in-realtime.rst

 *LTTng* is a Linux tool that can be used to trace either a userspace application, or the Linux kernel itself.
 It produces trace files that can be analyzed later, mostly off-board.
-Lttng's implementation in APM uses userspace tracing but you can at the same time monitor what's going on inside the kernel, provided the kernel has tracepoints enabled (in its config).
+Lttng's implementation in ArduPilot uses userspace tracing but you can at the same time monitor what's going on inside the kernel, provided the kernel has tracepoints enabled (in its config).